 Replacing Fossil Fuel-Based Asphalt Binder with Sustainable Lignin Binder from Wastes

-With an increased focus on renewable energy nationally, the availability of fossil fuel-based asphalt binders will continue to become an issue.
-Consequently, the costs of such asphalt materials are expected to increase significantly in the future.
-Also, fossil fuel-based binders are not sustainable and are detrimental to the environment.
+With an increased focus on renewable energy nationally, the availability of fossil fuel-based asphalt binders will become an issue.
+Consequently, asphalt materials costs are expected to rise significantly in the future.
+Also, fossil fuel-based binders are detrimental to the environment.
 In this study, the multi-institutional research team will use an agricultural waste-based binder to partially replace fossil fuel-based binders.
 The PIs have recently found that a 6% replacement of fossil fuel-derived binder with a sustainably sourced binder can improve the high-temperature performance grade, long-term aging index, and resistance to rutting and cracking performance.
-In that study, lignin from local Louisiana sources, specifically lignin from a paper mill, sugar cane bagasse, and rice husks (hulls), was used to replace up to 6% of fossil fuel-based binders.
+In that study, lignin samples from local Louisiana sources, specifically lignin from a paper mill, sugar cane bagasse, and rice husks (hulls), were tested in asphalt binders up to a 6% replacement.
 However, that study did not include UV oxidation, low-temperature flexibility, and moisture sensitivity that are important to pavement performance.
-The goal of the present study is to evaluate the effectiveness of using lignin from different sources to replace up to 35% fossil fuel-based binders.
-The results will demonstrate its effectiveness as a sustainable and renewable paving material.
+The goal of this study is to evaluate the effectiveness of using more than 6% lignin from different sources in asphalt binders as a sustainable and renewable paving material to partially replace (up to 30%) fossil fuel-based binders.
 Also, the performance of asphalt mixes with lignin-based binder and Reclaimed Asphalt Pavement (RAP) will be investigated using a balanced mix design (BMD) approach.
-The proposed research will consist of six tasks divided among the three partner institutions.
-Task 1 (Louisiana Tech University (LTU) lead) will examine the production of lignin from local waste sources for replacement of traditional fossil fuel-based asphalt binder.
+The proposed research will consist of six tasks split between the partner institutions.
+Task 1 (LTU lead) will examine the production of lignin from local waste sources for replacement of traditional asphalt binder.
 Task 2 (LTU lead) will involve incorporation of the derived lignin into binder blends at levels ranging from 8% to 35%.
-Task 3 (LTU lead) will involve the evaluation of the rheological and chemical properties of binder blends.
-Task 4 (University of Oklahoma (OU) and Louisiana State University (LSU) co-lead) will consist of collection of aggregates and preparation of control mixes.
-Task 5 (OU lead) will include an evaluation of the performance of asphalt mixes prepared with lignin binder blend and RAP relative to rutting, cracking, and moisture-induced damage.
-Task 6 (LSU lead) will include advanced laboratory characterization of asphalt mixes prepared with the lignin-binder blend relative to cracking and moisture susceptibility.
-The expected outputs include the following: specifications for asphalt binders containing lignin, a balanced mix design protocol for mixes containing RAP and lignin-binder blend, and the effectiveness of lignin from industrial wastes to replace fossil fuel-based binders.
-Specifically, this study will demonstrate the maximum amount of lignin that can be used to replace the fossil fuel-based binders without compromising performance.
-These outputs are related to the USDOT’s strategic goal of Climate and Sustainability.
-The use of lignin as a construction material enhances sustainability and makes the maintenance and rehabilitation of asphalt pavements more environmentally friendly.
+Task 3 (LTU lead) includes the evaluation of the rheological and chemical properties of binder blends.
+Task 4 (OU and LSU co-lead) will consist of the collection of aggregates and preparation of control mixes.
+The OU team will focus on developing BMD using the lignin binder blend and RAP.
+The LSU team will focus on the advanced characterization of mix fatigue and moisture-induced damage performance.
+Task 5 (OU lead) will include the evaluation of the performance of asphalt mixes with lignin binder blend and RAP relative to rutting, cracking, and moisture-induced damage.
+Task 6 (LSU lead) will include advanced laboratory characterization of asphalt mixes with the lignin binder blend to measure cracking behavior and moisture susceptibility.

 Language